top of page

 The San Gabriel Valley LGBTQ Center (originally the Pasadena Pride Center) was founded in 2011, in response to a nationwide string of LGBTQ youth suicides.
 The first board was a coalition of LGBTQ community leaders, and our initial mission was to provide a centralized point of contact for local community resources.

 We had several temporary homes over the years, with our most recent being Prince Erik Hall & Gardens in Arcadia, California.
-We know that the closing of our physical space has affected the LGBTQ+ folks of the SGV and we are deeply saddened by this.
-However, the closing has supercharged our Board of Directors to locate a permanent home for The Center.
+We know that the closing of our physical space in 2021 has affected the LGBTQ+ folks of the SGV and we are deeply saddened by this.
+However, the closing supercharged our Board of Directors to locate a permanent home for The Center.

 Looking Toward the Future